PaloAltoNetworks/cis-benchmarks/README.md

   select user input that may come in a future release.
 These are flagged with 'Action Required' and users should review the manual audit and remediation
     steps for these benchmarks
-* The current solution can pull NGFW information through a Panorama interface but does not currently support query of a Panorama configuration
 * The current solution does not provide automated remediation requiring users to review the manual remediation steps found in the benchmark documentation
 * The current solution is specific to PAN-OS 9.x.
 It can be used with a 10.x